Inspq/OfflineAccessPOC/README.md

 here are the requirements:

-	A Keycloak server where we will create clients for a web UI and an REST API Web UI secured by Keycloak a user can use to call the REST API A Springboot REST API secured by Keycloak Springboot adapter.
+	A Keycloak server securing the web UI and the REST API Web UI secured by Keycloak a user can use to call the REST API A Springboot REST API secured by Keycloak Springboot adapter.
 	A username and password in Keycloak to log in the application.